ninbura/pokemon-on-the-analogue-pocket/readme.md

     - Battery is soldered in, making it much more difficult to replace.
 - #### [EverDrive GBA Mini X5](https://krikzz.com/our-products/cartridges/everdrive-gba-mini.html)
     - 40% more expensive than the EZ-Flash Omega DE with similar build quality and *less features*
-    - Not compatible with stand alone cart functions, like the Analogue Pocket's sleep functionality, or Pokémon [Pal Park](https://bulbapedia.bulbagarden.net/wiki/Pal_Park).
+    - Not compatible with stand alone cart functions like Pokémon [Pal Park](https://bulbapedia.bulbagarden.net/wiki/Pal_Park).
 ### micro SD cards
 - EZ-Flash & EverDrive carts utilize micro SD cards
 - both cart manufacturers state that <=32GB must be formatted as fat32